 Tesla rivaled Edison as an inventor and they shared a personal backstory behind the Current Wars.
 Born at midnight during a thunderstorm in Croatia in 1856, Tesla had a lifelong fascination with storms and electricity.
 He showed signs of genius at a young age, constructing toys powered by insects.
 After working in Edison’s Paris office, Tesla immigrated to America in 1884 to work for him, but they had a falling out over approach and money.
 Edison always had his eye on practical application, whereas for Tesla science was an artform, spurred by fantastic images in his head.
 Edison called Tesla a “poet of science.”
 According to Tesla, Edison challenged him to improve his “dynamo” (electrical) motor designs by promising, “There’s fifty thousand dollars in it for you, if you can do it.”
 When Tesla solved the problem and asked for his money, Edison dismissed him and said, “Tesla, you don’t understand American humor.”
 Tesla refused a smaller pay raise and quit.
 The War of the Currents is a good example of how overlapping ideas, patents, financing, and personal rivalries impact which direction technology takes us.

 Electricity also exemplifies the difference between innovation and the widespread, practical application of technology.
 Nearly half a century passed between Edison and Tesla’s initial breakthroughs and the availability of electrical power for most American homes, businesses, and factories.
 Such was the case in steam technology, antibiotics, and robotics.
-Be wary of the “trough of disillusionment” phase after the initial hype cycles depicted in the diagram above regarding biotech, nanotech, T-Cell therapy, 3-D printing, improved robotics, and renewable energy (especially more ambitious forms like fusion).
+Be wary of the “trough of disillusionment” phase after the initial hype cycles depicted in the diagram above regarding biotech, nanotech, T-Cell therapy, 3-D printing, improved robotics, geoengineering (e.g. carbon capture or solar radiation modification), and more ambitious forms of renewable energy like fusion.
 The solar energy that Tesla and Edison enthused about in the 1880s wasn’t efficient and cost-effective enough for widespread use until the 2010s.
-Long periods of dashed hopes could follow initial enthusiasm before today’s innovative technologies gain any traction or have a measurable impact on your grandchildren.
+Long periods of dashed hopes could follow initial enthusiasm before today’s innovative technologies gain any traction or have a measurable impact.
 That’s the kind of insight you can only get with historical perspective.
 But also be wary of catchy concepts like hype cycle, which aren’t a consistent pattern that historians exhaustively researched so much as a theory market analysts trotted out for clients to underscore their investing insight or optimism.
-Many emerging technologies succeed right away or fail altogether, while others follow the pattern illustrated above.
+Many emerging technologies succeed right away or fail altogether, while others follow some variation on the pattern illustrated above.
 No one really knows, for instance, what will happen with cryptocurrency because the future is a blank slate with too many unforeseeable contingencies.
+Likewise, in 2023, media was abuzz with predictions about how quickly and dramatically artificial intelligence would change the world.
+That hasn’t materialized yet, but that doesn’t mean it won’t and isn’t starting to already.

 Tesla invented generators, conductors, and engines that ran on AC current, including the induction motors used in today’s factories, appliances, and cars.
 Since these engines’ rotating magnets don’t touch, they generate less friction, heat, smell, and smoke than DC motors.
 Tesla also worked on neon and wireless fluorescent lights (what he called “cold lights” because their coil-lit gasses don’t heat up), turbine engines, speedometers, magnetic recording and data storage, loudspeakers/headphones, and helicopters.
 In a failed effort to communicate with Martians, Tesla laid the groundwork for radio, the first “wireless.”
 The U.S. Patent Office credited him for his work on radio posthumously in 1943 because Guglielmo Marconi utilized so many of his patents.
 Tesla died with over 700 patents.
 The real groundwork for radio was Scotsman James Clerk Maxwell’s discovery of electromagnetism in the 1860s, based on mathematical models rather than hands-on work (many things have been predicted by math before they were seen or discovered, such as black holes).
 Maxwell was first to understand that light, electricity, and magnetism are all waves.
 Albert Einstein said, “I stand not on the shoulders of Isaac Newton, but on the shoulders of James Clerk Maxwell.”